Major General Sir William Cubitt, Chairman (2015), Norfolk

 Since leaving the House of Lords, Edward Iveagh has taken an active role in the East of England chairing his family’s diversified farming business at Elveden, as a director of various private companies and as a member of the Brecks Partnership Core Management Group.
 Edward was also a Rural Board Member of EEDA and a director of East of England Tourism until their closure in 2012.
 He feels it’s a privilege to play a part in supporting the charity accomplish its tasks.

-Nigel is an Accountant and formerly a partner at KMPG.
-Now semi-retired from Grant Thornton where he still works two days a week, he is also Chairman of R C Snelling Charitable Trust, a charity that owns two trading companies and separately BeWILDerwood Limited, a company that runs a children’s adventure play park in Norfolk.
-He was honoured to be High Sheriff of Norfolk between 2006 and 2007, and remains Treasurer of the High Sheriff Association.
-Nigel is also Deputy Lieutenant of Norfolk, Chairman of Fakenham Racecourse and a Trustee of Lady Hind Charitable Trust, a grant giving settlement.
+Nigel is a Chartered Accountant and was formerly a partner with both KPMG and Grant Thornton.
+He is now Chairman of AF, the farmer’s buying Co-operative and the R C Snelling Charitable Trust, a charity that owns the Snelling Group of businesses.
+He is a Director of Barratt and Cooke Limited and Colleague Software Limited.
+He was honoured to be High Sheriff of Norfolk between 2006 and 2007 and remains Treasurer of the High Sheriff Association.
+Nigel is a Deputy Lieutenant of Norfolk, is a director of Fakenham Racecourse and a Trustee of The Lady Hind Charitable Trust, a grant giving settlement, The Norfolk Rivers Trust and Music in Country Churches .
 He lives on the family farm near Fakenham.

 Penelope Walkinshaw DL, Trustee (2014), Cambridgeshire